What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your sale, not only will I work to get the very best sales price, but I'll also advocate for limited closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you know exactly where your money is going.
+Sellers: As we negotiate your transaction, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
+And once we've come to an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you are buying a house in Pinellas County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not astonished when you arrive at closing time.
-I'll be glad to go through the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you are purchasing real estate in Pinellas County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you reach the closing table.
+I'll be willing to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.